Alumeno/alumeno.github.io/index.md

 4. **Joys Section:** A “joy” is a short story in a day’s diary entry.
 Most daily entries contain about three to five joys.
 Below the Date line (and Credits line, if present), include the joys section:
     - Start with: ::JOYS::\n (exactly like this, including the newline).
     - Each distinct "joy" or segment of the diary entry for that day should start with >J<  (note the space after <).
+    - Joy Titles: If a joy has an identifiable title, this title should be the first line of the joy's content, immediately following >J< .
+The title line must begin with # (a hash symbol followed by a space).
+For example:
+      ```
+      >J< # This is the Title
+      This is the body of the joy.
+      ```
     - Joys can span multiple lines.
 Preserve original line breaks within a joy.
     - Separate distinct joys within the same day with two newlines (\n\n).
-    - If a day's entry has no text content after processing, output (None)\n after ::JOYS::\n.
+    - If a day's entry has no text content after processing (e.g., after removing formatting markers, and it's not just a title), output (None)\n after ::JOYS::\n.
+If it only contains a title but no subsequent body, it's still considered content.

 ## Processing Instructions:
 1. **Date Recognition & Conversion:**